 Coach Baron guided and mentored one of the greatest players in Gwynedd Mercy history, two-time All American and PAC Player of the Year, Badou Gaye.
 The 6-9 center went on to become the first student-athlete at Gwynedd Mercy to be drafted professionally as the USBL's Westchester Wildfire selected him in the second round of its draft in April 2005.
 Gaye played professionally in Europe from 2006-2008 and was then drafted in the first round of the National Basketball Association Developmental League (NBDL) in by the Idaho Stampeders, an affiliate of the Utah Jazz.
 Numerous other former Griffins have had success and opportunities to play professionally abroad.

+Off the court, Baron’s Griffin teams have also enjoyed tremendous success by staying highly involved with yearly community service projects and events.
+The Griffins run two weeks of summer basketball camp servicing over 300 local players from 2nd to 8th grades.
 The “Breathing room Foundation” is a special organization close to the Griffin program.
 Started by former Griffin assistant Coach Bernie Fitzgerald, the team participates in a 5k fundraiser and volunteers time at Thanksgiving and Christmas to deliver dinner and presents to families with a loved one facing cancer.
-The team’s time provides these families a little “breathing room” as the families face a difficult time.
+The team’s time provides these families a little “breathing room” as the families face cancer in their household.
 Baron is also involved with the Philadelphia Branch of Coaches v.
 Cancer raising awareness and support for this cause.

 Coach Baron has a consistent emphasis on education and studies.
 Baron’s teams mean GPA hovers around 3.0 mark each season.
-He has graduated 56 student athletes through his 16 year career at the university and extremely proud of his continuous connection to ALL of his alumni and their families!
+He has graduated 65 student athletes through his 18 year career at the university and extremely proud of his continuous connection to ALL of his alumni and their families!

 Coach Baron received his BA in Elementary Education from York College in 1995.
 He earned his master's degree at Penn State University in Education, Curriculum, and Instruction in 2004 and serves at the athletic departments’ Director of Academic Coordination.